matsstaff/stc1000p/usermanual/usermanual.md

 You can think of the ramping as being true, even if this approximation is being used, the only caveat is, if you need a long ramp (over several days or weeks) and require it to be smoother.
 Then you may need to split it over several steps.

 Another tip would be to try to design your profiles with ramping in mind, if possible (that is include the extra setpoints when keeping constant temperature is desired), even if you will not use ramping.
 That way, the profiles will work as expected even if ramping is enabled.

+## Secondary temperature probe input

+Limit over/undershoot by putting limits on fridge air temperature.
+Todo, explain better what the idea is and how the hysteresis work and that swings needs be larger and more rapid than for t1.

 ## Additional features